Kiri Vehera Polonnaruwa

 Transportation : Select from above - Our guide uses your transportation

-General & specific restrictions : Do not touch corals please / Be a responsible and ethical snorkeler and diver / No flash photography of ancient paintings / Cover your knees and shoulders before enter any temple. / Do not leave plastics behind / Please do not feed wild animals.
+General & specific restrictions : No flash photography of ancient paintings / Cover your knees and shoulders before enter any temple. / Do not leave plastics behind / Please do not feed wild animals.

 Price includes : Transportation / Entrance tickets to Polonnaruwa UNESCO site / Professional guide / Evening round the table discussion / All Gov tax.